 If you are making (or maintaining) a sourdough starter, you likely have a lot of sourdough discard.
-You can either throw it away (literally, discard it), or you can use it in bread-related recipes like these Sourdough Discard Bagels.
-Homemade bagels are a great way to use some of that discard and have a delicious baked good to come out of it!
+You can either throw it away (literally, discard it), or you can use it in sourdough discard recipes like these Sourdough Discard Bagels.
+Homemade bagels are delicious and surprisingly easy to make - these might just become a staple recipe for you!

-If you're new to working with sourdough, check out these in-depth posts on how to feed sourdough starter, and how to use sourdough discard.
+If you're new to working with sourdough, check out these in-depth posts on how to feed sourdough starter, how to use sourdough discard, and tips for struggling sourdough starter.

 Jump to: